-Florida is a hot bed for nursing homes, and unfortunately, not all of these homes are handled with the appropriate care and staffing.
+Florida is a hot bed for nursing homes.
+Unfortunately, not all of these homes are handled with the appropriate care and staffing.
 Lately, there have been a lot of complex issues arising in nursing homes around Florida.

 If you have a loved one that needs to be admitted to a nursing home on short notice, we’ve compiled a list of screening tips to follow.
 This will provide your family with the reassurance they need.

-If you are experiencing issues with a nursing home incident or situation, don’t hesitate to call our office for more information.
+If you are experiencing issues with a nursing home incident or situation, don’t hesitate to call the Porcaro Law office for more information.
 Peter Porcaro is a well-versed personal injury attorney located in Delray Beach, Florida.
+He specializes in nursing home abuse and neglect.
 Our firm is here for you and will fight for you and your loved ones.